Enterprise AI Procurement: Requirement Definition Before Vendor Evaluation

 Enterprises have roadmaps.
 Systems are being replaced, business processes are being redesigned, regulatory requirements are changing, and technology strategies are evolving.
 Enterprise AI that is viable today might become obsolete in 18 months if it depends on systems that are scheduled for retirement or if it conflicts with strategic direction that has been set but not yet communicated.

 Vendors do not have visibility into these roadmaps unless the organisation shares them.
-Procurement processes rarely require this context to be surfaced explicitly.
+Procurement processes rarely surface this context explicitly.
 The result is that enterprise AI gets selected based on current-state fit without testing whether it remains viable under known future-state changes.

 A pattern that recurs: an organisation selects an AI vendor that integrates deeply with an existing ERP or CRM platform.
 Two years later, the organisation migrates to a different platform.
-The AI vendor’s integration model does not support the new platform, or supports it but requires re-implementation at cost comparable to the original deployment.
-The AI investment is now either stranded or requires unanticipated reinvestment.
+The AI vendor's integration model does not support the new platform, or supports it but involves re-implementation at cost comparable to the original deployment.
+The AI investment is now either stranded or involves unanticipated reinvestment.

 Organisations that avoid this have mapped where enterprise AI sits in relation to other strategic initiatives.
 If a digital transformation is underway, does the AI align with or conflict with that transformation's architectural direction?
 If data platforms are being consolidated, does the AI depend on systems that are being phased out?
 These are not procurement questions in the traditional sense, but they determine whether an AI investment will have a long useful life or become technical debt quickly.